Profit Shifting and International Tax Reforms: Model

-We introduce firm heterogeneity as follows: in each residence country, firms decide whether to enter or not, i.e., to set-up a headquarter in $i$ upon the payment of a sunk cost $w_{i}f_{E}$.\footnote{Sunk entry costs $f_{E}$ could be country-specific.
-As they are irrelevant to predicting relative changes, we stick to the simple case $f_{Ei}=f_E$ for all $i$.} Entrants find out how productive they would be when locating their production facility in any country $l$ and recording their profits in any country $h$ (where $h$ is equal to $l$ means that the firm does not shift profits abroad).
-We assume that each productivity draw has two components.
-The first component, $T_i$ is deterministic, inherited from the residence country.
-The second component $\varphi_{lh}$ is idiosyncratic, specific to both the source country and the location of profits.
-A resident firm from $i$ makes post-tax profits $\pi_{ilh}(T_i \varphi_{lh})$ if it chooses to source its production in $l$ and book its profits in $h$.
+We introduce firm heterogeneity as follows: in each residence country, firms decide whether to enter or not, i.e., to set up a headquarter in $i$ upon the payment of a sunk cost $w_{i}f_{E}$.\footnote{Sunk entry costs $f_{E}$ can be country-specific.
+Note that $T_i$ already absorbs such variations.} Each corporation draws a number of plants $M\sim \mathcal{H(M)},\, M>0 $ with expected value $\bar M$.
+For each affiliate, they find out how profitable they would be when locating their production facility in any country $l$ \emph{and} recording their profits in any country $h$ (where $h$ is equal to $l$ means that the firm does not shift profits abroad).
+Technically, each firm draws $M$ times $\varphi$ independently and with replacement a matrix of $lh$.
+Last, the overall profitability of each plant depends on a deterministic component $T_i$, inherited from the residence country $i$.
+A plant belonging to a corporation resident in $i$, sourcing production in $l$ and booking profits in $h$, makes post-tax profits $\pi_{ilh}(T_i \varphi_{lh})$.